awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 kubectl apply -f hosting.yaml
 ```

-Amazon SageMaker creates an endpoint with the specified configuration\.
-You incur charges for Amazon SageMaker resources used during the lifetime of your endpoint\.
+SageMaker creates an endpoint with the specified configuration\.
+You incur charges for SageMaker resources used during the lifetime of your endpoint\.
 You do not incur any charges once your endpoint is deleted\.

 The creation process takes approximately 10 minutes\.